-The sites are also within a National Scenic Area ('NSA').
-Both proposed masts are likely to have 'Major' localised impacts on two Special Landscape Qualities ('SLQ') of the NSA6.
+The site is within the Ben Nevis and Glencoe National Scenic Area ('NSA').
+The three masts proposed in this area (ref.
+23/05706/FUL, 23/05688/FUL and 23/05699/FUL) are likely to have 'Major' localised impacts on two Special Landscape Qualities ('SLQ') 6.
 The Landscape and Visual Impact Assessments ('LVIA') fails to acknowledge the cumulative effect.
-Reference is made to the Major effect from each development for up to 1-2km but not the possibility of this effect being extended up to 6km by the three masts being considered in the area (one mast is still in the pipeline).
+Reference is made to the Major effect from each development for up to 1-2km but not the possibility of this effect being extended up to 6km by the three masts being considered in the area.
 We strongly disagree with the proposition in the LVIA that the impact of each individual mast is reduced by the presence of the other masts in the cluster.
 This amounts to an attempt to justify development on the basis of not yet approved development.
-It is also flawed reasoning when the opposite case is more likely: the cumulative impact of the Proposed Developments could result in the SLQs being lost from this part of the NSA.
+It is also flawed reasoning when the opposite case is more likely: with each new mast the cumulative impact of the Proposed Development increases and could result in the SLQs being lost from this part of the NSA.